LMS-UK College of Medicine Mentorship Program: The How

 For questions about the LMS-U.K. College of Medicine Mentorship Program, contact Christopher Hickey, at (859) 278-0569.

 The LMS mentorship program was designed with the busy lives of our physician mentors and medical student mentees in mind.
 Our program is centralized in its support and decentralized in its execution in that the mentor/mentee decide when, where, and how often they want to meet, write, or talk.
-The program starts in August, 2017 and culminates in May, 2018.
-Our inaugural program focuses, based on the advice from the medical student leadership, on third year students as they transition from two years of academics to their clinical training and education.
+The program starts in September, 2018 and culminates in May, 2019.
+Our program focuses, based on the advice from the medical student leadership, on third year students as they transition from two years of academics to their clinical training and education.

 LMS, utilizing a software program called MentorcliQ, provides centralized online structure to match, monitor, and support the mentor/mentee relationship.
 MentorcliQ works through your regular email so there is no need to download an app.
 Our software works similarly to the dating match.com-like software in that it uses algorithms to help match the mentee to a mentor based on medical specialty, personality, interests, and other factors.
 The software will make recommendations of potential matches and LMS and the UK COM faculty and student leadership will make the final match.
 The first step to become a mentor is to notify me and then you will receive a simple, 3 minute profile survey to fill out on your smartphone or computer.
 At the beginning of August you will receive notification of your mentee match via email.